diku-dk/futhark/docs/man/futhark-opencl.rst

   error, the result of the last successful compiler step will be printed to standard error.

---real-as-double
-  Represent values of type ``real`` as 64-bit floating point.
-This is the default.

---real-as-single
-  Represent values of type ``real`` as 32-bit floating point.

 -h
   Print help text to standard output and exit.